GoogleCloudPlatform/gke-networking-demos/gke-to-gke-peering/README-QWICKLABS.md

 Execute the script `./install.sh` that is located in the `gke-to-gke-peering` directory.

 ## Validation
 1. Make sure that there are no errors in the install script execution.
+If you have problems refer to the Troubleshooting section below.
 1. Login to GCP console.
 1. Verify that the CIDR ranges of subnet-us-west1 and subnet-us-east1 matches the specification.